-Almost a third of women said they choose to drink beer at home, compared to just three per cent in 2009.
+Today almost 30% of women said they choose to drink beer at home, compared to just 3% in 2009.

 When out at the pub or in a bar, they are more likely to drink beer if they are out with female friends rather than male.

 Perhaps unsurprisingly, the report found that far fewer women drink beer than men; with only one in six choosing the beverage at least once a week compared to more than half of men.

 The Gender Pint Gap report, compiled by Dea Latis, the female beer group, and based on a YouGov survey, revealed that the UK has one of the lowest percentages of female beer drinkers in the world, despite the much lauded craft beer boom.

 Outdated, “sexist” marketing, fear of developing a “beer belly” and negative perceptions about flavour were found to contribute to women spurning the drink.